karani12/CLI-Template/README.md

 ## Introduction

-This is a simple template to build JS  CLI using Node Js and javascript.
+This is a simple template to build CLI based applications using Node Js and javascript.
 You can implement your own logic from here.

 ## Installation